-Open enrollment is in full swing, so you may be getting ready to select or change your health benefits for 2019.
-The process can feel overwhelming at times, but it doesn’t have to be.
+Open enrollment season is here so you may be getting ready to select or change your health benefits for 2020.
+The process can feel overwhelming, but it doesn’t have to be.
 This important decision can be made easier by understanding what not to do before the deadline.

-In a recent UnitedHealthcare survey, 42 percent of respondents said they devote less than one hour of time researching health benefits during open enrollment.
-By not taking the necessary time, you run the risk that your selection will not meet your unique health and budget needs.
+A recent UnitedHealthcare survey found 36 percent of respondents said they devote less than one hour of time researching health benefits during open enrollment.
+By not taking the necessary time, you run the risk that your selection may not meet your unique health and budget needs.
 Has last year’s plan or your health situation changed?
-Invest the time to review and understand your options, so you can choose the appropriate coverage for you and your family.
+Consider investing the time to review and understand your options, so you can choose the appropriate coverage for you and your family.

 During open enrollment, some people only look at the cost of premiums and don’t take into consideration the deductibles, copays, coinsurance and out-of-pocket maximums.
 These are all important factors that will determine your overall health care costs in 2020.
 Learn more hereOpens a new window.

 For more helpful articles and videos about open enrollment, visit UHCOpenEnrollment.com.